Dzongri Trek

 Dzongri Trek is a popular trekking route located in the Indian state of Sikkim.
 It is a moderate-level trek that can be completed in about 6–7 days.
 The trek provides stunning views of some of the highest peaks in the Himalayas, including Kanchenjunga, the third-highest peak in the world.

-Highlights of Dzongri Trek
+Highlights Of Dzongri Trek

 • Yuksom - a historic town located approximately 40 kilometers north of Gyalshing City.
 Phuntsog Namgyal, the first Chogyal of Sikkim, founded the Kingdom of Sikkim with this as its capital in 1642 AD.
 Dubdi Monastery is the oldest monastic establishment in Sikkim.